apache/privacy-website/policies/privacy-policy-public.md

 ## 10. Updating and changing this privacy policy

-This privacy policy is currently valid and is valid as of **TODO: VALIDITY DATE**.
+This privacy policy is currently valid and is valid as of 2022-04-21.

 As a result of the further development of our website and offers thereof, or due to changed legal or official requirements, it may be necessary to change this privacy policy.
 The current privacy policy can be viewed and printed by you at any time on the website at https://privacy.apache.org/policies/privacy-policy-public.html.